nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - Cloud Storage (GCS): object store for CSV input and model artifacts.
 - Artifact Registry: stores your built Docker container images.
 - Vertex AI Pipelines (Kubeflow v2): orchestrates your ML steps (ingest → train → predict → optional register/deploy).
+- Vertex AI Hyperparameter Tuning (Custom Training): runs parallel trials of your training container and selects the best hyperparameters.
 - Vertex AI Model Registry: catalog of your registered model versions (points to artifacts in GCS and a serving image).
 - Vertex AI Endpoints (Online Prediction): hosts your model for real-time predictions.
 - Cloud Build (optional): CI that builds and compiles the pipeline on push.